chaoss/grimoirelab-sortinghat/README.md

   or not (`False`, by default).
 If `True`, tests will fail if database already exists.
 If `False`, tests will fail if database does not exist.

-You can run the tests through `setup.py` (no need to install dependencies or something else, `setup.py` will take care of that):
+Execute the following command to run the tests:

 ```
-$ python3 setup.py test
+$ poetry run tests/run_tests.py
 ```

 ## Troubleshooting